Azure/azure-sdk-for-net/src/SDKs/Azure.ApplicationModel.Configuration/data-plane/README.md

 - [How to configure service requests](Azure.ApplicationModel.Configuration.Tests/samples/Sample7_ConfiguringPipeline.cs)

 # Contributing
-If the changes you are working on span both Azure.Base and Azure.Configuration then you can set this environment variable before launching Visual Studio.
-That will use Project To Project references between Azure.Configuration and Azure.Base instead of package references.
+If the changes you are working on span both Azure.Core and Azure.Configuration then you can set this environment variable before launching Visual Studio.
+That will use Project To Project references between Azure.Configuration and Azure.Core instead of package references.

 This will enable the project to project references:
 ```